konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 * dataset types:
 	* allow optional plausible values that may or may not be present in data file, thereby enabling more general dataset types
 	* expand the list of default dataset types
-* variable names/labels:
-	* use variable labels (if provided in data file) in request analysis UI
 * implement variable display name to hide away regex in PVs
 * think of a way of storing analysis requests and applying them again if possible